rickyparada/rickyparada.github.io/_pages/projects.md

 Integrated palm/finger positional tracking using the **Leap Motion SDK** to fully control a UAV in **Gazebo** simulation or live.
 Mapped trajectory inputs and smoothed sequences such as roll, pitch, yaw, throttle, 360 flip, takeoff, and landing using the **Robot Operating System (ROS)** in **Python** and **C++**.

-This project was part of an internship at **Beyond Vision** in the summer of 2019.
+This project was part of an internship at **Beyond Vision** in summer 2019.
 Code is publicly unavailable.

 ---